 A Primer in Launching an ETF Under a Turn-Key Structure

-The ETF space has evolved to offer options which provide lower barriers to entry, enabling certain ETF issuers to have a more cost-effective and expeditious launch.
+The ETF space has evolved to offer a lower barrier to entry, enabling certain ETF issuers a more cost-effective and expeditious launch.

-ETFs are most commonly structured as a trust.
-When you look into how to launch an ETF, you will find that each ETF is a series of the trust.
-The trust itself engages all of the critical vendors/partners/trustees (see graphic below).
+ETFs are most commonly structured as a Trust.
+When you launch an ETF, each ETF is a series of the Trust.
+The Trust itself engages all of the critical vendors/partners/trustees (see graphic below).

-When firms are looking into how to launch an ETF, they are immediately hit with a fork in the road… “Do I create the structure myself, or do I utilize a more turn-key model (aka series trust structure)?”
+When firms are looking to launch an ETF, they are immediately hit with a fork in the road… “Do I create the structure myself, or do I utilize a more turn-key model?”

 This series trust structure, or platform, has many names in the ETF space.
 It is sometimes called a white label solution, multiple series trust, or turn-key platform.

-These ETF structures are run by either custodians, administrators, or ETF veterans.
-In each case, these platforms have pre-created the trust structure for you, and pre-engaged all the critical partners.
+These structures are run by either Custodians, Administrators, or ETF veterans.
+In each case, these platforms have pre-created the Trust structure for you, and pre-engaged all of the critical partners.

 Where does ACA Foreside exist in all of this?

-ACA Foreside does not have its own ETF turn-key platform, as we did not want to compete with our clients/partners.
-In many cases, these turn-key platforms approached ACA Foreside to be a critical vendor.
+ACA does not have its own ETF turn-key platform, as we did not want to compete with our Partners.
+In many cases, these turn-key platforms approached ACA to be a critical vendor.

-As a result, ACA Foreside is the named distributor for many series trusts.
-We have become a go-to ETF white label service resource for firms navigating the ETF space through education, introductions, and intel.
+As a result, ACA Foreside is the named distributor for many Series Trusts.
+We have become a go-to resource for firms navigating the ETF space through education, introductions, and intel.

 “What else do I need, how much, and how fast?”